 We look at real data

 Observational seismology means looking at data, and nowadays data takes many shapes.
 We study traditional seismic records (seismograms) from up close to big events.
 We also exploit some newer kinds of observations which reveal things about the physics of earthquakes.
-Space-based measurements from GPS and other satellite platforms such Synthetic Aperture Radar (SAR) allow us to see the deformation footprint of these large events.
+Space-based measurements from GNSS and other satellite platforms such Synthetic Aperture Radar (SAR) allow us to see the deformation footprint of these large events.
 Borehole strainmeters also offer a unique look at earthquake processes.
 We also look at tsunami propagation by studying coastal tide gauges and ocean-bottom pressure sensors.
 Each data type shows a different angle of a big event, and with these many points of view we learn new things.

 We model large earthquakes